 Changing Physiology: With aging, the physiology and function of the nose changes.
-The nose lengthens, and the nasal tip begins to droop due to weakening of the supporting cartilage.
-This in turn causes a restriction of nasal airflow, particularly at the nasal valve region (where the upper and lower lateral cartilages meet).
-Narrowing in this area results in the complaint of nasal obstruction, often referred to as geriatric rhinitis.
+The nose lengthens, and the nasal tip begins to droop due to the weakening of the supporting cartilage.
+This, in turn, causes a restriction of nasal airflow, particularly at the nasal valve region (where the upper and lower lateral cartilages meet).
+Narrowing in this area results in the complaint of nasal obstruction often referred to as geriatric rhinitis.

 Patients with geriatric rhinitis typically complain of constant “sinus drainage,” a chronic need to clear the throat or “hawk” mucus, and a sense of nasal obstruction, most often when they lie down.
 Other features include nasal crusting especially in the winter and in patients taking diuretics, vague facial pressure (attributed to “sinus trouble”), and a decreased sense of smell and taste.